Gummy Bear Recipe with Real Fruit (Sour Option)

 You will be shocked how easy these are to make, not to mention fun and–let’s be honest–completely adorable, right?!

-How to Make Homemade Gummy Sour Candy with Real Fruit
+How to Make Real Fruit Gummy Bears at Home

-First, you’re going to need the main ingredient: real fruit!
-I used organic fruit and found that berry flavors work best, like strawberry, blueberry and raspberry.
+- the main ingredient: real fruit!
+I used organic fruit and found that berry flavors work best, like strawberries, blueberries, and raspberries

-Next, you’ll need your choice of sour liquid–I prefer a sweet-sour flavor like Meyer lemon juice, blood orange juice or pink grapefruit juice, plus the zest.
+- your choice of sour liquid–I prefer a sweet-sour flavor like Meyer lemon juice, blood orange juice or pink grapefruit juice, plus the zest

 There are a ton of flavor combinations you can try out here!
 I love the combo of strawberries and raspberries with grapefruit juice, or blueberries and blackberries with lemon juice.
 But truly this is not a hard-and-fast recipe…play around with the combos and make it your own!

-Then, you mix that in a high speed blender, like the amazing Vitamix, with honey (ideally local, raw and/or Manuka) and citric acid.
+Once you have everything you need, you’re going to mix the fruit and sour liquid in a high speed blender, like the amazing Vitamix, with honey (ideally local, raw and/or Manuka) and citric acid.
 While that may sound alarming, citric acid is actually a natural organic acid that’s found primarily in citrus fruits, and is needed to help preserve the gummies and add that classic sour taste.

 Important: be sure to buy a food grade, non-GMO fruit citric acid like this one on Amazon.